laraiyeo/laraiyeo.github.io/README.md

 - **Standings**
   - View current league standings side by side for both conferences with divisions
+  - For NFL: Displays AFC and NFC conferences with their respective divisions (North, South, East, West) matching the official NFL structure
   - Hover over a teams name to show a small card that displays home, away and last 10 games record as well as the teams current W/L streak (Not available for soccer)
   - For soccer, view league standings for all the different leagues with visual colors that indicate specific things with a legend underneath the table.
   - For F1: Toggle between Driver Championships and Constructor Championships with real-time points, wins, poles, and championship gaps.
 Driver standings include full names, team affiliations, car numbers, and detailed season statistics